-Health informatics professional help bridge the gap between clinical and IT work.
+Health informatics professionals help bridge the gap between clinical and IT work.

 Master of Science in Health Informatics (MSHI)